Want Better Returns? Don?t Ignore These 2 Basic Materials Stocks Set to Beat Earnings

 Stocks with a #3 (Hold) ranking, which is most stocks covered at 60%, are expected to perform in-line with the broader market.
 But stocks that fall into the #2 (Buy) and #1 (Strong Buy) ranking, or the top 15% and top 5% of stocks, respectively, should outperform the market.
 Strong Buy stocks should outperform more than any other rank.

-The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
-Agnico Eagle Mines (AEM - Free Report) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at $0.47 a share 13 days away from its upcoming earnings release on April 27, 2023.
+The final step today is to look at a stock that meets our ESP qualifications.
+Bunge (BG - Free Report) earns a #3 (Hold) 16 days from its next quarterly earnings release on May 3, 2023, and its Most Accurate Estimate comes in at $3.44 a share.

-AEM has an Earnings ESP figure of +18.47%, which, as explained above, is calculated by taking the percentage difference between the $0.47 Most Accurate Estimate and the Zacks Consensus Estimate of $0.39.
-Agnico Eagle Mines is one of a large database of stocks with positive ESPs.
+By taking the percentage difference between the $3.44 Most Accurate Estimate and the $3.41 Zacks Consensus Estimate, Bunge has an Earnings ESP of +0.73%.
+Investors should also know that BG is one of a large group of stocks with positive ESPs.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-AEM is just one of a large group of Basic Materials stocks with a positive ESP figure.
-Bunge (BG - Free Report) is another qualifying stock you may want to consider.
+BG is just one of a large group of Basic Materials stocks with a positive ESP figure.
+Freeport-McMoRan (FCX - Free Report) is another qualifying stock you may want to consider.

-Bunge is a Zacks Rank #3 (Hold) stock, and is getting ready to report earnings on May 3, 2023.
-BG's Most Accurate Estimate sits at $3.44 a share 19 days from its next earnings release.
+Slated to report earnings on April 21, 2023, Freeport-McMoRan holds a #3 (Hold) ranking on the Zacks Rank, and it's Most Accurate Estimate is $0.47 a share four days from its next quarterly update.

-The Zacks Consensus Estimate for Bunge is $3.41, and when you take the percentage difference between that number and its Most Accurate Estimate, you get the Earnings ESP figure of +0.73%.
+Freeport-McMoRan's Earnings ESP figure currently stands at +7.83% after taking the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $0.43.

-AEM and BG's positive ESP figures tell us that both stocks have a good chance at beating analyst expectations in their next earnings report.
+BG and FCX's positive ESP figures tell us that both stocks have a good chance at beating analyst expectations in their next earnings report.

 Find Stocks to Buy or Sell Before They're Reported